pimlicolabs/permissionless.js/.changeset/good-onions-scream.md

 "permissionless": patch
 ---

-Default timeout for waitForUserOperationReceipt is inheritted from bundlerClient.transport
+Default timeout for waitForUserOperationReceipt is inherited from bundlerClient.transport